 For infants, probiotics are readily absorbed through breast milk (which is why mom should be taking them too!)
 Breast milk provides probiotics naturally and adds in the immunoglobulin A, which helps keep the gut lining sealed, preventing any pathogens from entering the bloodstream.

 There are also a variety of probiotic supplements available for your baby.
 Mommy’s Bliss Probiotic Drops have over 1 billion Lactobacillus rhamnosus cells per serving, helping promote a healthy gut environment for your newborn while supporting their immune system.
-It may also help prevent colic and diarrhea by helping your baby’s digestive system break down the foods and move through the system faster.
+It may also help prevent colic by helping your baby’s digestive system break down the foods and move through the system faster.

 Probiotics should be taken frequently, if not daily, to keep replenishing the healthy bacteria in the gut and promote healthy immune functions.